ntustison/Histograms/Text/intro.md

   \label{fig:similarity}
 \end{figure}

-To generalize these effects further, we provide a summary illustration from a set of image simulations in Figure \ref{fig:similarity} which are detailed later in this work and used for algorithmic comparison.
-Simulated MR artefacts include both noise and nonlinear intensity mappings (and their combination), in a set of ~50 images ($\times 10$ simulations per image).
-Prior to any algorithmic analysis, we compared each simulated image with the original image using the structural similarity index measurement (SSIM) [@Wang:2004aa].
+To briefly explore these effects further for the purposes of motivating additional experimentation, we provide a summary illustration from a set of image simulations in Figure \ref{fig:similarity} which are detailed later in this work and used for algorithmic comparison.
+Simulated MR artefacts were applied to each image which included both noise and nonlinear intensity mappings (and their combination) which made for a total simulated cohort of
+~50 images ($\times 10$ simulations per image).
+Prior to any algorithmic comparative analysis, we quantified the difference of each simulated image with the original image using the structural similarity index measurement (SSIM) [@Wang:2004aa].
 SSIM is a highly-cited measure which quantifies structural differences between a reference and distorted (i.e., transformed) image based on known properties of the human visual system.
 SSIM has a range $[-1,1]$ where 0 indicates no structural similarity and 1 indicates perfect structural similarity.
-We generated the histograms corresponding to the reference and transformed images.
+We also generated the histograms corresponding to these images.
 Although several histogram similarity measures exist, we choose Pearson's correlation primarily as it resides in the same [min, max] range as SSIM with analogous significance.
 In addition to the fact that the image-to-histogram transformation discards important spatial information, from Figure
 \ref{fig:similarity}, it should be apparent that this transformation also results in greater variance in the resulting information under common MR imaging artefacts, according to these measures.
+Thus, prior to any algorithmic considerations, these observations point to the fact that optimizing in the domain of the histogram will be generally less robust than optimizing directly in the image domain.

 Ultimately, we are not claiming that these algorithms are erroneous, per se.
 Much of the relevant research has been limited to quantifying differences with